 Student groups on campus would paint homecoming scenes on the windows of some of the buildings on campus as well as businesses on the Strip (Cumberland Avenue).
 The first two photos below, taken prior to the game, are of the Nursing Building and the Wendy’s on Cumberland Avenue with just such window paintings.
 The next five are of the various painted banners (most by Greek letter organizations) hanging on the sides of Neyland stadium.
 The homecoming theme, “Cheers to 200 Years”, may be seen on most of these.
 The last photo is me - terribly thin, wearing a shirt that is too big, and needing a haircut - after the game standing on the now demolished courtyard on the top of the also razed Carolyn P. Brown University Center parking garage.

 Neyland looks very different today with a brick façade and jumbo screens on each end zone.
-At some point, I will try to do a retrospective of the stadium from time as an undergraduate through today.
+At some point, I will try to do a retrospective of the stadium from my time as an undergraduate through today.
 Go Vols!

 University Grounds is a blog about college and university campuses, their buildings and grounds, and the people who live and work on them.